Get the latest news about Riverfront Fort Wayne.

 Saturdays, 8:30 a.m. – Noon

 Volunteers will clip honeysuckle limbs from bushes, cut down the remaining trunks with handsaws and carry the brush to an area in the park.
 All tools and work gloves will be provided.
 The honeysuckle stems are not prickly and the brush isn’t heavy.
 This is a family-friendly activity so children are welcome, too.
 Please dress for the weather!
 Close-toed shoes, like tennis shoes, are recommended.
-Individuals, as well as groups of 4-40 volunteers, are encouraged to sign up for one of the Riverfront cleanups listed above by calling 260-427-6026.
+Individuals, as well as groups of 4-40 volunteers, are encouraged to sign up for one of the Riverfront cleanups listed above, or an alternate date, by calling Dan at 260-427-6408.

 “Before” and “After” photos of students from The Crossing High School.